nicmarti/cfp-devoxx/README.md

 The Devoxx France CFP is hosted on [Clever-Cloud](http://www.clever-cloud).
 Clever Cloud is a Platform as a Service.
 Git push and voilà, your code is deployed.
 Redis and ElasticSearch are on a dedicated server.

+## Why do you use Play 2.2.x and not the latest version?

+I recommend [Play 2.2.6](https://downloads.typesafe.com/play/2.2.6/play-2.2.6.zip).
+I have a strong experience with Play since
+2011 and Play 1.x.
+I did more than 20 presentations of Play!
+Framework since 2010.

+I plan to evaluate the need to migrate to Play Framework 2.4.
+But I'm not a super-fan with this version and with what the core developers decided to do since early 2015.

 ## Contributing